The Law of VAT establishes the following:

 In transactions between an entity and its permanent establishments.

-In the case of transfers of goods between commission agent and principal under sales commission contracts or purchase commission contracts in which the commission agent acts in his own name, the taxable amount shall consist of:
+In transfers of goods between commission agent and principal under sales commission contracts or purchase commission contracts in which the commission agent acts in his own name, the taxable amount shall consist of:

 Sales commission: the consideration agreed by the commission agent and the client minus the commission.